jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-3-hello-content-delivery-api.md

                     └── fetch-example.astro ⬅️
 ```

+This fetches the blog article pages from Umbraco and acts as a listing page.

 - Observe how simple it is to set up direct API calls in Astro.

 - Think about the limitations of this direct-fetch approach - we will next implement a more robust approach.